-#1) Strengthen your answer library with a content audit
+#1) Strengthen your Content Library with a content audit

-Whether you’re using RFP software or spreadsheets, don’t wait until you’re in the spring cleaning mood to overhaul your answer library.
+Whether you’re using RFP software or spreadsheets, don’t wait until you’re in the spring cleaning mood to overhaul your Content Library.

-Your answer library likely has anywhere from hundreds to thousands of RFP responses.
+Your Content Library likely has anywhere from hundreds to thousands of RFP responses.
 Take the time to delete irrelevant content and refresh existing answers to make them stronger.
 A high quality response will increase your win rate—if an answer hasn’t worked for you in the past, it’s time to move on.
 (Learn how to do an RFP content audit here.)

 #2) Automate time-consuming manual procedures

-After performing an answer library audit in that hefty spreadsheet, you will likely be asking yourself: Why are we still working like this?
+After performing an Content Library audit in that hefty spreadsheet, you will likely be asking yourself: Why are we still working like this?